davecanderson/docs/docs/add-servicestack-reference.md

 WCF's **Add Service Reference** also allows generating a typed client from a single url, and whilst it's a great idea, the complexity upon what it's built-on and the friction it imposes were the primary reasons we actively avoided using it (pre-ServiceStack).
 We instead opted to reuse our server DTO types and created Generic WCF Proxies, to provide a cleaner and simpler solution when consuming our own WCF services.

-### Complexity of WCF's Add Service Reference

-To achieve this feature WCF generates its client proxies using a remote services WSDL.
-A WSDL is basically a machine-readable XML definition language for describing SOAP Services.
-It's abstract enough to cover different styles of services and introduces a number of artificial concepts to facilitate it, including: Service, Port, Binding, PortType, Operation, Message and Types.
-As WSDL's are complex they mandate the use of heavy tooling to generate and maintain both the WSDL file, the generated client proxies and its necessary client configuration.
-Despite all this complexity it's coupled and limited into using the verbose SOAP protocol and XML wire format which when coupled with WCF's promotion of RPC method signatures meant even minor changes would break existing clients, resulting in a heavy and fragile solution for evolving web services.

-### How Message based Services would benefit WCF

-A small part of a WSDL is the XSD definitions of Types used in the Services.
-Had WCF only supported a message-based style it could dispense with the overhead of using a WSDL at all and just use XSD schema to generate the DTO's, eliminating the neeed for a SOAP envelope where it could just send [Plain Old XML](http://en.wikipedia.org/wiki/Plain_Old_XML) across the wire.
-As an added benefit it would've got JSON support for free by reusing the generated types in .NET's JSON DataContract Serializer.

-### Unnecessary Complexity of XSDs

-Despite being much simpler, even XSD's by themselves are more complex than it needs to be.
-The XML Schema specification is itself several hundred pages long and contains many elements which make it a poor programmatic fit for any programming language.
-E.g. use of XML namespaces and attributes in addition to elements does not naturally map to any language type system and causes unnecessary friction and additional boilerplate to handle this mismatch during serialization.

-This is in stark contrast with the JSON spec which [fits on a single page](http://www.json.org/) yet manages to include most of the core elements required for data interchange consisting of `Arrays`, `Objects` and primitive `number`, `string`, `boolean` and `null` types.
-It's also a perfect fit for most languages where all valid JSON is always convertible to a valid JavaScript object.
-When more specialized types are required, you have access to the full power of the host programming language to perform custom conversions, providing a more flexible alternative than otherwise breaking clients requests on minor schema changes.

 ## ServiceStack's Native Types Feature

 As with any ServiceStack feature one of our primary goals is to [minimize unnecessary complexity](/autoquery#why-not-complexity) by opting for approaches that yield maximum value and minimal complexity, favoring re-use and simple easy to reason about solutions over opaque heavy black-box tools.